 What are the main IoT trends in software development outsourcing?

 Modern IoT software use cases include industrial maintenance, operations with patients’ healthcare data, remote management for logistics and transportation, and ensuring remote control of home appliances.
+The development of such systems requires a complex approach to architecture design, software engineering, IoT testing, and deployment.
 Here are some of the most innovative and widely used applications of IoT.

 Trend #8.
 Central and Eastern Europe as a new outsourcing hub